-If you’re not sure if you’ve communicated clearly, have a friend who isn’t that familiar with your business take a look at your site.
-After they’ve given it a good ten second stare, close the site and ask them the four questions.
+Give them ten seconds, then close the site and ask them the four questions.
 If they stare at you with a dumbfounded expression, you know you’ve got some work to do.

 When they nail every question and score an A+, give yourself a pat on the back.